 Having crossed the river into Esthlanis, she donned the sword, wearing it in the same fashion as Esthlani women did, dangling from a sash worn over their long wool tunics, tight and low across the hips.
-She rented a horse at the Tarin Bend Trading Post, where the river turned sharply north, arriving at the magistrate’s estate four days later.
+She arrived at the magistrate’s estate four days later.

 David was with Gorum’s sons when they met her at the gate.
 “Mother, you’re here,” he yelled, galloping ahead of the others with a sweeping wave.